is8ac/bnn/status.md

 To look at it differently, given k clusters, each image is represented as an array of k counters, summing to n_pixels, many of which will likely be 0 if they never appeared in that image.
 It is possible that two entirety different images, for example, one of a dog and another of a toaster, could be represented as nearly identical sets of centroid counts if they happen to contain the same distribution of patches.
-(In a well trained mode, the rate of such image level collisions across classes will decrease as we add layers, while the rate of image level coalitions within classes will increase until, if the model is trained to 100% accuracy, all the members of a given class will be represented by the same, or very similar, distributions of centroid counts.)
+(In a well trained model, the rate of such image level collisions across classes will decrease as we add layers, while the rate of image level collisions within classes will increase until, if the model is trained to 100% accuracy, all the members of a given class will be represented by the same, or very similar, distributions of centroid counts.)
 To compute the input to the auxiliary layer of some set of examples, first we apply the conv filter to each of the k centroids to obtain k sets of activations.
 This need only be done once for all images.
 Then, for each image, we need only elementwise sum the activations, weighting according to the centroid counts of that image.